Graph Signal Processing over a Probability Space of Shift Operators: Mean fiberwise convolution filters

 for each $v\in V$.
-A general convolution filter is associated with an element in $L^2(\mathcal{X}\times [n])$.
-And not every convolution filter is obtained from an element of $L^2(V)$ as in this example.
+A general MFC filter is associated with an element in $L^2(\mathcal{X}\times [n])$.
+However, not every MFC filter is obtained from an element of $L^2(V)$ as in this example.
 On the contrary, in classical GSP where $\mathcal{X}$ is a singleton, every convolution operator corresponds to a graph signal, as described in this example.

 \item If there is a uniform upper bound on the operator norm of $\bX\in \mathcal{X}$, then $\Lambda: (\bX,i) \mapsto \lambda_{\bX,i}$ belongs to $L^2(\mathcal{X}\times [n])$.
 From \cref{def:conv}, we obtain